openforis/fra-platform/server/definitions/en/tad.md

 Explanatory notes

 1. Forest is determined both by the presence of trees and the absence of other predominant land uses.
 The trees should be able to reach a minimum height of 5 meters *in situ*.
 2. Includes areas with young trees that have not yet reached but which are expected to reach a canopy cover of 10 percent and tree height of 5 meters.
 It also includes areas that are temporarily unstocked due to clear-cutting as part of a forest management practice or natural disasters, and which are expected to be regenerated within 5 years.
 Local conditions may, in exceptional cases, justify that a longer time frame is used.
 3. Includes forest roads, firebreaks and other small open areas; forest in national parks, nature reserves and other protected areas such as those of specific environmental, scientific, historical, cultural or spiritual interest.
 4. Includes windbreaks, shelterbelts and corridors of trees with an area of more than 0.5 hectares and width of more than 20 meters.
 5. Includes abandoned shifting cultivation land with a regeneration of trees that have, or are expected to reach, a canopy cover of 10 percent and tree height of 5 meters.
 6. Includes areas with mangroves in tidal zones, regardless whether this area is classified as land area or not.
 7. Includes rubber-wood, cork oak and Christmas tree plantations.
 8. Includes areas with bamboo and palms provided that land use, height and canopy cover criteria are met.
-9. Includes areas outside the legally designated forest land which meet the definition of "forest".
+9. Includes areas outside the legally designated forest land which meet the definition of “forest”.
-10. **Excludes** tree stands in agricultural production systems, such as fruit tree plantations, oil palm plantations, olive orchards and agroforestry systems when crops are grown under tree cover.  **Note:** Some agroforestry systems such as the "Taungya" system where crops are grown only during the first years of the forest rotation should be classified as forest.
+10.	**Excludes** tree stands in agricultural production systems, such as fruit tree plantations, oil palm plantations, olive orchards and agroforestry systems when crops are grown under tree cover.
+Note: Some agroforestry systems such as the “Taungya” system where crops are grown only during the first years of the forest rotation should be classified as forest.

 ### OTHER WOODED LAND